CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 <p align="center">
   <img src="imgs/image.png" alt="Cropped regions selected from an image available in COCO dataset with BYOL." style="width: 100%;"><br>
-  <em>Image 1: Cropped regions selected from an image available in the COCO dataset with BYOL.</em>
+  <em>Image 1: Cropped regions selected from an image available in the COCO dataset with BYOL (from the paper).</em>
 </p>

 It can be seen that it is very difficult for these boxes to contain consistent image crops, where the model can learn to relate object parts to the same object.
 A different approach is necessary here which is aware of multiple objects in varying sizes and the whole scene in general.